 Dr Omar Ali-de-Unzaga is Deputy Head of the Department of Academic Research and Publications, with particular responsibility for the academic coordination of the Qur’anic Studies Unit.
-He is also the Coordinator of the Scholarships and Fellowship programmes at the IIS.
 He was a recipient of the IIS PhD Scholarship in 1999, and is currently involved in a number of research programmes and publications at the IIS.

 Omar obtained a BA in English Philology from the Universidad Complutense of Madrid.
 He graduated from the Institute's Graduate Programme in Islamic Studies and Humanities in 1997.
 He completed his MPhil at the University of Cambridge, writing his dissertation on the 11th century poet Abu'l-Ala' al-Ma‘arri.